francoispluchino/FxpRequireAssetBundle/README.md

   - the common assets (assetic formulae dedicated to the require assets)
   - the locale asset defined by each asset and/or common assets
   - the locale common assets (automatic, but can be overridden)
+  - the replacement of assets by other assets

 Documentation
 -------------